getsentry/sentry/tests/sentry/backup/README.md

 ## Comparators

-A number of fields in the export JSON format are not so easily compared via the import/export method.
-In such cases, we need to write custom, model-specific comparators that takes into account more general validations beyond the simple character-for-character matching that default diffing algorithm provides for us.
+A number of fields in the export JSON format are not so easily compared before and after running through an import/export cycle.
+We introduce "comparators" to account for such cases.
+Comparators are custom, model-specific ways of comparing portions of two json files that take into account more nuanced validations beyond the simple character-for-character matching that the default diffing algorithm provides for us.

 For example, `date_updated` fields that change due to the very act of importing the JSON, or hashes